IndrajeetPatil/statsExpressions/paper/paper.md

-This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality afforded by these underlying packages can be accessed with a little to no cognitive overhead.
+This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality afforded by these underlying packages can be accessed, with a little to no cognitive overhead.
 The package offers just six primary functions that lets users choose a statistical approach without changing the syntax.
-The users are always expected to enter a dataframe in tidy format [@Wickham2019], all functions work with missing data, and they always return a dataframe that can be further utilized downstream in the pipeline (for a visualization, e.g.).
+The users are always expected to provide a dataframe in tidy format [@Wickham2019] to functions, all functions work with missing data, and they always return a dataframe that can be further utilized downstream in the pipeline (for a visualization, e.g.).

 Function | Parametric | Non-parametric | Robust | Bayesian
 ------------------ | ---- | ----- | ----| -----